 4.Results

-Out of the 388 questionnaires distributed to the study participants, a total of 374 were successfully returned, resulting in a response rate of 96.4%.
-This response rate is considered exceptionally high and strong for ensuring the reliability and validity of the study findings.
+A total of 374 of the 388 questionnaires that were sent to research participants were successfully returned, yielding a 96.4% response rate.
+For guaranteeing the validity and dependability of the study's conclusions, this response rate is regarded as exceptionally high and robust.
 According to Mugenda & Mugenda (2003), a response rate of 50% or higher is generally deemed adequate for the purposes of analysis and reporting, especially in social science research.
 A response rate of 96.4% far exceeds this threshold, indicating a strong level of engagement from the participants and enhancing the representativeness of the sample.
 The study is well-positioned to provide accurate and actionable insights, supporting the integrity of the research findings and subsequent recommendations.
 It is a strong indicator of the quality of the data and enhances the credibility of the study within the academic and professional community.

 4.1 The perceptions of integrating totems practices with modern conservation strategies towards wildlife conservation in the Buganda Kingdom.